 Parents get the individual attention they need.
 Teachers are available to take parents’ suggestions and to discuss any concerns relating to their child.

 Curriculum design starts with observation of the individual child.
 Children’s learning from and collaborating with peers is highly valued; the program is structured to engender mentoring, negotiating, exploring ideas and materials together and communicating constructively.

 An Executive Board is elected among the parents.

 Students learn best in a community where they know they are valued.
 Our students feel welcome and safe in the family of our school, an ideal environment for learning and growth.
 They are taught, supported, and cared for by nurturing adults and, in the multi-age setting, are able to find true peers regardless of age.
-Our student body is 30-35, with three full time and one 2/3 time teachers.
+Our student body is about 25, with two full-time and one 2/3 time teachers.